-Jon: Yeah, I’m seeing that too and I think like Facebook knows that and Facebook is feeding those communities to us, but there are also other places to build community also, like Slack communities, the Shopify partner community has like a Slack channel happening.
-So there’s other platforms but I think, yeah, the general idea is that we’re gravitating towards these groups for support, for social connections, for advice and all that good stuff on all kinds of topics.
+Jon: Yeah, I’m seeing that too, and I think like Facebook knows that and Facebook is feeding those communities to us, but there’s also other places to build community also, there’s Slack communities, the Shopify partner community has like a Slack channel happening.
+So there’s other platforms but I think, yeah, the general idea is that we’re gravitating towards these groups for support, for social connections, for advice, and all that good stuff, on all kinds of topics.

 Jay: Can you list like the top three communities you are involved in or recommend for a merchant?

 Jon: For a merchant, I love what Kurt does in his group.
 I think he brings really just stats and he’s very analytical and he’s got like all this experience.
 So he really brings a lot of value to merchants, you’ll just drop something and it’s like, how did you come up with that?
 But he’s actually done research.
 He dropped a really interesting post today about average online AOV.